Alter the Inner and Outer Vaginal Lips in Nashville, TN

 What Other Procedures Are Available for Women’s Health?

 Childbirth and aging frequently impact more than just the labia.
 To address vaginal laxity and related problems, Dr. Amaka offers vaginoplasty surgery for vaginal rejuvenation.
 Women can also get G-Spotenhancement injections consisting of fillers that add sensitivity-increasing volume.
-The O-shot describes injections of PRP (derived from your own blood) to enhance stimulation around the clitoral region for external stimulation) and the G-spot as well.
+The O-shot describes injections of collagen induction (derived from your own blood) to enhance stimulation around the clitoral region for external stimulation) and the G-spot as well.
 Dr. Amaka also performs labia volume enhancing procedures including fat grafting and filler, mostly to the outer lips, to enhance and rejuvenate the appearance of this area.

 Given that many patients seeking labiaplasty and these treatments are mothers and women with other concerns, they can be combined with other treatments—including breast augmentation, breast lift, breast reduction, tummy tuck, and liposuction—as part of a Mommy Makeover.